 Here are some of the key things to look for as part of a “reasonable” severance package.

 Severance Pay or Salary Continuation: It goes without saying that the most important component is usually the severance itself.
 Employers can choose to pay over time, with or without some kind of claw back (or “mitigation”) clause, or in one or more lump sums.
 In most cases, this is the most important part of the severance package and in many cases, different components are negotiable.
 The severance must, at a minimum, include compensation for the relevant provincial employment standards amount.
 For example, in Ontario, the severance package must provide for notice pay under the Ontario Employment Standards Act and severance pay, if applicable.
+If you are Federally regulated employee (someone who works in a bank, telecommunications company, tv network etc.,) the Canada Labour Code would apply instead of the provincial legislation.
 Beyond the employment standards amount, employees can negotiate the length of time, the trigger for mitigation, the payment schedule or other terms.
 This is all aimed at ensuring that the employee is compensated as required by Ontario common law, which itself, can vary wildly for each employee.
 This is the area on which appropriate legal advice should generally be obtained.
 The period of time for which the employee is being compensated is generally called the notice period or severance period.

 Bonus: Dismissed employees should usually be compensated for accrued bonus for the current year (if there has usually been an annual bonus), as well as bonus for the severance period.
 Many employers are quite reluctant to include the prospective bonus as part of the severance package.
 If the employee has been getting the bonus every year and can show that he or she would have continued to get a bonus if employment had continued over the severance period, the bonus should be payable.
 There may be wording in the original employment contract that overrides this entitlement, but it is often worth trying.
+If there is wording in an employment contract or agreement that deals with the bonus, this will be something that needs to be properly assessed and considered.
 Commissions and Variable Pay: For dismissed employees with fluctuating pay, the test is what the employee would have reasonably earned over the severance period.
 Of course all accrued amounts are owed to the employee, subject to the terms of the employer compensation plan.
 Going forward, most dismissed employees should be paid severance on the basis of overall estimated earnings, not just base salary for the entire notice period.

 Benefits, RRSP and Pension Contributions: Severance packages should include arrangements that compensate employees for all components of their compensation.
 Generally, all benefits, including extended health benefits, STD and LTD insurance, RRSP contributions, pension contributions, and other perquisites should be continue during the notice period – or the employee should be compensated for the value of any items that are not being compensated.
 For example, most insurers will not allow employers to continue LTD insurance plans.
 Employees should request compensation for the loss of this employment benefit.
 Many employers will agree to include that compensation in the severance package.
 Pension losses can be a huge component of a severance package, particularly if the employer had a defined benefit pension plan.